 In recent years, Greece has seen an unprecedented influx of migrants and refugees seeking an exodus to Europe to improve their lives and stay away from conflict.
 However, many found themselves trapped in countries of the European periphery, such as Greece, due to European mechanisms like the Dublin regulation, which tried to control the mass movement of people towards central Europe.

 Unfortunately, at the peak of the refugee crisis in Europe in 2015, Greece was facing severe economic and political issues that had the country unprepared for the humanitarian crisis that followed.
-Nevertheless, European support, together with civil society organizations’ operation, was essential in giving the best possible response to this crisis.
+Nevertheless, European support, together with civil society organisations’ operation, was essential in giving the best possible response to this crisis.

 IntegrAction: Action for socio-economic integration of refugees and asylum seekers